Nové Město nad Metují: Etymology

-The name literally means 'new town on the Metuje' in Czech.
+The name literally means 'new town upon Metuje' in Czech.

 Geography

 Nové Město nad Metují is located about 7 km south of Náchod and 25 km northeast of Hradec Králové.
 It lies on the border between the Orlice Table and Orlické Foothills.
 The highest point is at 450 m above sea level.
 The old town and the castle lie on a rocky promontory in a meander of the Metuje River, hence the name.